top of page

 BA in Journalism (Universidad Complutense, Madrid), BA in History (UNED) and PhD student in Spanish Philology (Universidade da Coruña), Nieves has recently completed the MA studies in Egyptology (Universidad de Alcalá) and has taken courses at the Egypt Exploration Society.
 She has worked for radio, press agencies and newspapers, and, as a passionate populariser of ancient Egypt, she has published lately on the Amigos de la Egiptología blog and the Boletín MAN.
 Nieves contributes to the project as a member of the translation team of the Coffin Texts into Spanish.

-LUISA GARCÍA GONZÁLEZ
+LUISA GARCÍA GONZÁLEZ (2024-)

 Researcher

 PhD in Egyptology (University of Jaén), Luisa García is a Margarita Salas postdoctoral research fellow and visiting researcher at the University of Belgrade, where she conducts a research project based on social network analysis in Egyptology.
-Luisa is also deputy director of the archaeological mission of the Qubbet el-Hawa Project (Aswan, Egypt).
+Luisa is also deputy director of the archaeological mission of the Jaén University Qubbet el-Hawa Project (Aswan, Egypt).
 She specialises in local Egyptian administration, prosopography, material culture, burial customs and memorial culture of the First Intermediate Period and the Middle Kingdom.
 Her contribution to the project will focus on providing a fresh social perspective, trying to detect and reconstruct the social networks of the individuals mentioned in the textual sources from the MORTEXVAR database in connection to other Egyptian monuments and archaeological objects.

-PILAR MORENO PUERTOLLANO
+PILAR MORENO PUERTOLLANO (2024-)

 Database Assistant